 - 1 rib celery diced

-- 1/2 cup brown rice soaked overnight and drained
+- 1/2 cup brown rice soaked for 2 hours to overnight

 - 4 cup low-sodium vegetable broth

 - salt to taste

 - fresh parsley and soup crackers (optional, for serving)

 - Before making the rcipe, soak the cashews in a bowl of water.
 In another bowl, soak the brown and wild rice.
 Soaking the cashews softens them so they can blend to a smooth consistency, and soaking the rice helps it cook more quickly.
 Leave the bowls soaking for 2 hours to overnight.